rapidsai/docs/install/install.md

 # RAPIDS Installation Guide
 {: .fs-8 }

-RAPIDS has several methods for installation, depending on the preferred environment and versioning. **New Users** should be mindful of the system and environment prerequisites.
+RAPIDS has several methods for installation, depending on the preferred environment and version. <br/>
+*New Users* should be mindful of the system and environment prerequisites.
 {: .fs-6 .fw-300 }

 **[Install RAPIDS with Release Selector](#selector)** <br/>